-Minnesota Power’s SolarSense program offers rebates for solar installation based on systems size, total cost, and the number of residents applying for the program.
+Minnesota Power’s SolarSense program offers rebates for solar installation based on system size, total cost, and the number of residents applying for the program.
 In 2022, the maximum allocation of funds is over $175,000.

 Customers of Dakota Electric Association can take advantage of a $500 solar commissioning rebate, available to all customers who install new solar equipment and put it into commission.

-Owatonna Public Utilities offers a similar program (Conserve and Save) where customers can receive a $500 rebate.
+Owatonna Public Utilities offers a similar Conserve and Save program where customers can receive a $500 rebate.
 The program is first-come, first-serve, so rebates aren’t guaranteed.